Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Self-intersections of generic immersions and the Kervaire invariant; the problem statement

 \section{Self-intersections of generic immersions and the Kervaire invariant; the problem statement}

 The Kervaire Invariant 1 Problem until recently was an open problem in algebraic topology.
-For setting and applications, see \cite{A1}.
-In dimension $n=126$, the problem has not been solved and has the status of a hypothesis by V.P.
-Snaith (2009).
-A geometrical approach toward the solution is proposed.
-With this the Arf-Kervaire invariant one Problem in all dimensions, including the dimension $126$, is solved.
-Our approach develops an approach by L.S.Pontrjagin \cite{P}, and by V.A.Rokhlin \cite{Ro}.
+Presently, an algebraic solution was proposed in \cite{H-H-R}.
+In the paper (part II) an alternative geometrical solution is proposed.
+Our approach develops an approach by L.S.Pontryagin \cite{P}, and by V.A.Rokhlin \cite{Ro}.

+A new idea concerns a conception of "`internal symmetry"' which, briefly, means that a framed immersion, which is represented an element of stable homotopy group by the Pontryagin construction, is generic and in a very special position.
+The monodromy of the canonical covering over self-intersection manifolds of the immersion admits a special reduction and contains "`internal characteristic numbers"'.
+There are two applications: geometrical solution of Hopf invariant problem and Kervaire invariant problem.
+Let us skip the first problem and let us investigate Kervaire invariant.

+A geometrical overlook of the Kervaire problem is presented in \cite{Akh1}.
+A main idea of this paper is the following.
+Until the Hill-Hopkins-Ravenel result many authors tray to prove that infinite many dimensions with Kervaire invariants exist.
+As a new variant of Novikov's idea to investigate cobordisms with additional structuring group of normal bundle, the author develops investigation of Eccles's stable framed cobordism, which is very closed to classical case of Pontryagin's framed cobordism.
+Geometrical tools toward the generalized Kervaire problem is similar to the Kervaire problem, but the result is quite different: there are infinitely many dimensions with stably-framed manifold of Kervaire invariant one.
+The author assume that investigations of a relationship between Generalized Kervaire problem and Kervaire problem will give a new results in Stable homotopy groups of spheres, in present we know very few results concerning infinite series of invariants.

+The conception of internal symmetry has an physical analog in MHD for magnetic fields in liquid conductive medium.
+The Kolmogorov energy spectrum in two-scale MHD model could be visualized by "`internal symmetry"' of magnetic lines: Massey quadruple (generalized) invariant of randomly colored magnetic lines gives a geometrical visualization of fractal structure for magnetic fields with Kolmogorov's energy distribution \cite{Akh2}.
+This conception at present gives no new physical applications, but gives many interesting problems for investigation.